Boomyboomer123/twisted-space/README.md

 # Twisted Space
-This is my first Arch Linux Hyprland rice so it has only the basic stuff like Rofi, Waybar, and basic theming.
+This is my first Arch Linux Hyprland rice so it has only the basic stuff like Rofi, Waybar and basic theming.